nepalanurag/Detection-of-Malaria-Using-CNN/README.md

 ## License

-This project is for educational and research purposes only.
+This project was completed as a capstone project for educational and research purposes.
 Please cite appropriately if you use this work in your research.